TheMainOne/TheMainOne/README.md

 ### Hi there 👋

-🌱 I’m currently searching for a job opportunities in the interesting companies
+🌱 I’m currently searching for a job opportunities in the interesting companies.
+Open to all offers

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=TheMainOne&show_icons=true&theme=gruvbox)